ishanhansika/Grafana-Monitoring/Grafana/README.md

 ```
 http://<your-ip>:3000
 ```
-## Before the adding datasourse you should configure Loki and Prometheus on same server or same vm
+## Before the adding datasourse you should configure Loki and Prometheus on same Server or same VM

 #### Click the Connections on the left menu, then select Data Sources.
 - Click Add data source and select Prometheus.